-Halton Information Providers (HIP) is a coalition of non-profit community resource centres committed to improving access to community information in the Halton Region.
-Since 1988, HIP has worked collaboratively to maintain and share accurate, up-to-date information on essential services that support the well-being of individuals and families in our communities.
+Halton Information Providers (HIP) is a coalition of non-profit community resource centres dedicated to improving access to community information across the Halton Region.
+Since 1988, HIP has worked collaboratively to maintain and share accurate, up-to-date information on essential services that support the well-being of individuals and families.

-The need for coordinated community information in Halton dates back to the late 1970s and early 1980s, when a growing number of non-profit and government organizations recognized the importance of easily accessible service information.
-This led to the development of Community Information Centres across Ontario, including in Halton, to help residents find health services, housing support, legal aid, and other vital resources.
+The need for coordinated community information in Halton emerged in the late 1970s and early 1980s, as non-profit and government organizations recognized the importance of accessible service information.
+This led to the creation of Community Information Centres across Ontario — including in Halton — to help residents find health services, housing support, legal aid, and other vital resources.

-HIP was officially formed in 1988 to bring together service providers who were duplicating efforts to collect and share community data.
-By unifying their efforts, HIP created a more efficient, accurate, and reliable system for delivering local information.
+HIP was officially formed in 1988 to unify service providers who were duplicating efforts to collect and share community data.
+By working together, HIP created a more efficient, accurate, and reliable system for delivering local information.

 Today, HIP is a vital part of Halton’s social infrastructure.
-We manage and maintain the Halton Community Services Directory (accessible at HIPinfo.ca), a comprehensive online database of community services and supports available throughout Burlington, Halton Hills, Milton, and Oakville.
+We manage and maintain the Halton Community Services Directory (HIPinfo.ca), a comprehensive online database of community services and supports available in Burlington, Halton Hills, Milton, and Oakville.

-Our work ensures that residents, service providers, and frontline workers can quickly find trusted information on services including:
+Our directory helps residents, service providers, and frontline workers quickly find trusted information on services such as:

 Health and wellness programs